 If you’re interested in installing Nimbio in your community, contact us and our installation experts will set up an appointment at your convenience.
 The Nimbio device can be installed on most electronic gates in less than an hour.
 Click here to contact us to set up an appointment.

-Nimbio devices have 3 different ways of connecting to the internet: WiFi, Ethernet, and Cellular.
+Nimbio devices come with a pre-installed sim card that connects to the strongest available local cell network.
 This means that nearly any gate can be connected.
 Gates in remote locations with no WiFi coverage can be controlled via cellular network.

 Whether it’s support for self driving deliveries or the latest security patch, Nimbio servers push regular updates to the mobile device software.
 This means that Nimbio device owners can be sure that they will continue to have access to the newest and most secure features available, no matter when their hardware was installed.